 Good design is king when it comes to making the best possible first impression on the web.
 Web design accounts for an overwhelming 94% of how first impressions are formed over on the web.
 Unless your business is incredibly niche, the chances are that your customer will be shopping around a few different websites.
 That is to say, it’s all the more important to make sure your website’s design is up to par, and ahead of the curve when compared to similar businesses in your field.

 Design can have a tremendous effect on how a potential customer perceives your business and it can set their expectations.
-Your expectations are set when you first walk into a Ritz Carlton or other luxury hotel of the same caliber.
+For instance, expectations are set when you first walk into a Ritz Carlton, or other luxury hotels.
 You are expecting an excellent experience and nothing else.
 The same holds true when someone walks through your virtual front door.
 You should ask yourself, can my website play on a National Stage or does it look local?
 We always design around the idea that our clients are competing on a national stage.
 No matter the size of the company.
 That’s why it’s essential to hire a creative agency if you don’t have the capability in-house.

 Website credibility is based on design.